korolipliaja/.cpp/README.md

-this is my vscode settings and started projects
+There is my vscode settings and some beginner projects

+Started learning cpp at 2024.12.13

+let's see how it goes